Getting started with Docker on your VPS (Tutorial)

 Plus, it’s much safer to make mistakes with containers!
 All you need to do is stop the container, remove it, and try again, without worrying that you’re cluttering up your system or potentially breaking it.

-If you want to jump right into more Docker content, check out a few of our tutorials:
+If you want to get started leveling up your Docker skills, check out a few of our Docker tutorials:

 - Host multiple websites on one VPS with Docker and Nginx